gnustep/tools-windows-msvc/README.md

 [![CI](https://github.com/gnustep/tools-windows-msvc/actions/workflows/ci.yml/badge.svg)](https://github.com/gnustep/tools-windows-msvc/actions/workflows/ci.yml?query=branch%3Amaster)

-This project comprises a collection of scripts to build a modern GNUstep toolchain, with support for blocks and Automatic Reference Counting (ARC), using LLVM/Clang and the Visual Studio toolchain.
-The toolchain can be used to integrate Objective-C code in any Windows app, including Visual Studio projects using LLVM/Clang (see below), without using MinGW.
+This project comprises a collection of scripts to build a modern GNUstep toolchain for x64 or arm64 architectures using the Visual Studio toolchain and LLVM/Clang.
+The toolchain supports Objective-C 2.0 features like blocks and Automatic Reference Counting (ARC) and can be used to integrate Objective-C code in any native Windows app — including Visual Studio projects — using LLVM/Clang (without using MinGW).

 ## Libraries